 We would like to start off by saying that we respect everyone's decision in terms of how the topic of vaccination has been approached.
 Thus, we have chosen to deal with our mask guidelines in a standardized way.
 Here is where we currently stand to ensure we provide a proactive lesson environment:

 1) We would like request that Adult Students and Caregivers remain diligent in monitoring the well-being and potential symptoms for themself and/or children before each lesson.
 These are the screening questions that will need to be reviewed:

 - Are you experiencing a fever, a headache, a cough, loss of taste/smell or shortness of breath? - Have you been in contact with anyone suspected of having Covid-19?

 - If the answer is yes to any of these questions, we will either have lessons online or provide a make-up lesson while health status is being assessed and thereafter as needed due to test results/medical recommendations.

 2) At this time, our team of Instructors will continue to wear masks when providing in-person lessons for Students inside or outside and when working with them at their residence or at schools.
-While responsibility is key, it is challenging to implement the recommended 3 ft. distancing in some cases when instructing music, so masks will help create a safe environment while not compromising the progress made in lessons.

 3) Per CDC guidelines, the following individuals are exempt from wearing masks at all times: